Frederick Curzon, 7th Earl Howe: Background and education

-Lord Howe was the son of the Royal Navy commander and film actor George Curzon, grandson of the 3rd Earl Howe and wife Jane Victoria Fergusson.
+Lord Howe is the son of the Royal Navy commander and film actor George Curzon, who was a grandson of the 3rd Earl Howe.
+Lord Howe's mother was Jane Victoria Fergusson, second wife of his father.
 He was educated at King's Mead School, Seaford, Rugby School, and Christ Church, Oxford, where he graduated in "Mods and Greats" in 1973 and, according to his Who's Who entry, earned the Chancellor's Prize in Latin Verse.

 Business and political career

 After leaving university in 1973, he joined Barclays Bank and served in a number of managerial and senior managerial posts in London and in other countries.
-After succeeding his second cousin as 7th Earl Howe in 1984, he left banking to concentrate on his Parliamentary activities and on running the family farm (Seagraves Farm Co Ltd) and estate at Penn in south Buckinghamshire.
+After succeeding his second cousin as 7th Earl Howe in 1984, he left banking to concentrate on his parliamentary activities and on running the family farm (Seagraves Farm Co Ltd) and estate at Penn in south Buckinghamshire.
 In 1991, Howe became a Lord in Waiting (Government whip in the House of Lords) with responsibilities, successively, for transport, employment, defence and environment.
 Following the 1992 general election he was appointed Parliamentary Secretary at the Ministry of Agriculture, Fisheries and Food and in 1995 Parliamentary Under-Secretary of State at the Ministry of Defence, a post he relinquished at the 1997 general election.

 Howe was opposition spokesman for Health and Social Services in the House of Lords between 1997 and 2010.
 Howe was unique in being the only member of the Conservative Party to shadow the same portfolio throughout the thirteen years of opposition.
 Since the House of Lords Act 1999, hereditary peers do not have the automatic right to sit in the Lords.
 However the Act provides for 92 hereditary peers to remain, and representatives from each faction in the House are elected under Standing Orders of the House.
 At the election in 1999, Howe was the sixth most popular Conservative peer (Conservatives are by far the largest party grouping of hereditary peers).
 Apart from his frontbench responsibilities, his special interests include penal affairs and agriculture.
 He is a member of the all-party groups on penal affairs, abuse investigations, pharmaceuticals, adoption, mental health and epilepsy.

-Since Lord Strathclyde retired from the frontbench in January 2013, Howe has been the least-recently appointed frontbencher (chosen in 1991).
+Since Lord Strathclyde retired from the frontbench in January 2013, Howe has been the longest-tenured frontbencher (chosen in 1991).

 Howe was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2021 Birthday Honours for political and parliamentary service.

 Other public appointments

 In 1999 Howe was appointed non-executive chairman of the London and Provincial Antique Dealers' Association (LAPADA), the country's largest trade association for the fine art and antiques trade.

-Involved in many charitable commitments, Howe is:
+Involved in many charitable commitments, Lord Howe is: